TABLE OF CONTENTS

-While very common, business expenses such as short-term accounts payable and accumulated liabilities are not typically listed in a schedule.
+While very common, business expenses, such as short-term accounts payable and accumulated liabilities, are not typically listed in a schedule.

-Having a firm grasp on the details of your payment schedules and interest rates is important.
+Having a firm grasp of the details of your payment schedules and interest rates is important.
 A business debt schedule allows you to gather and review your company’s debts easily so you can accurately and effectively plan for repayments.
 They can even help you understand if your company can take on an additional small business loan.

 Another benefit to using a debt schedule is how it can help you to analyze your cash flow.
 This is possible because the schedule connects 3 essential financial documents: